 Do not leave the Pitta appetite unaddressed - Pitta's define the word "hangry" and will become very agitated digestively and within the mind too, if not eating regularly enough (every 2-3 hours is ideal).

 Spend regular time in nature.
-The natural environment cools and softens the Pitta character and is the ideal space for healing and restoration of the Pitta elements in the body.
+The natural environment (especially forests, running water, mountains etc.) cools and softens the Pitta character and is the ideal space for rebalancing the Pitta elements in the body.

 Pitta types need more sweet, bitter and astringent tastes added into the diet and have foods that are cool, moist, and even raw.

-Pitta's need to laugh and lighten up (regularly!)
-This will ensure not to take themselves and their purpose, too seriously.
+Encourage a good laugh and a lightness to life (regularly) with the Pitta dominant individual.
+This will ensure they do not to take themselves, and their purpose, too seriously.